-3.13.1 Without a waiver, Host Facilities shall set new routes/boulders for a competition (climbed by only routesetters and forerunners).
-For a Youth or Collegiate Qualification Event and subject to Sport Discretion (Rule 1.9.2), the Host Facility may obtain a waiver for the competition to include routes/boulders that are not set exclusively for the competition.
-The details of such a waiver shall be specified in the Host Agreement and in the event's Info Sheet.
+3.13.1 Without a waiver, Host facilities Facilities shall set new routes/boulders for a competition, though, (climbed by only routesetters and forerunners).
+For a Youth or Collegiate Qualification Event and subject to Sport Discretion (Rule 1.9.21.9.2), a Collegiate Qualification Event the Host Facility may obtain a waiver for the competition to include routes/boulders that are not newly set exclusively for the competition(s).
+Such an exception must.
+The details of such a waiver shall be published onspecified in the Host Agreement and in the event's Info Sheet.